fromothers/www.maxhallinan.com/posts/_drafts/2018-06-10-the-debuggable-body.md

 - it is this line of thought which explains why i would prefer to be a human simulation and not a biological human
 - if i am simulated, then i am debuggable.
+- a computer system reduces to boolean logic
+- all the outcomes of a computer system are theoretically knoweable.
+- there is no unexpected outcome (bug) that cannot be understood